 Making changes to an attachment before you register may cause the preregistration to fail.
 If your preregistration fails due to a modified file, don't worry!
 Your preregistration will be saved as a draft in your live project's "Registrations" tab that you can re-register.

-When you get to the "Other" page in your form, click the Preview for submission button.
+When you get to the "Other" page in your form, click the Review button.

 A preview of your form will appear.

 Review your answers.
-If you see anything you want to change, click the Continue editing button on the bottom left of the page.
+If you see anything you want to change, click the Back button on the top right of the page.